shef4/symbolcastos/README.md

   - Implement gesture-based activation and symbol drawing canvas.
   - Develop basic symbol recognition using hash-based storage.
   - Set up the memory stack for symbol management.
+- **User Modes**:
+  - Implement the basic framework for Minimal and Informative modes.
 - **Accessibility Considerations**:
-  - Begin incorporating accessibility features (e.g., adjustable text sizes, high-contrast modes).
+  - Begin incorporating accessibility features.
 - **Hardware Support**:
   - Ensure the OS can run on older hardware with minimal resources.